enriktigasna/finest-bot/README.md

 # Finest Bot

-Finest Bot is a lightweight general purpose discord bot written in python using the nextcord package.
+Finest Bot is a lightweight general purpose discord bot written in python using the disnake package.

 ## Installation